helq/the-little-cppler-book/13-content-block-3.md

-# Block 3: Pointers (the truth behind arrays) and some other useful things #
+# Block 3: Pointers (the truth behind arrays) and some other useful stuff #

 <!--
    -3. pointers, new keyword, string operations, matrices, structures, and some std